Topics Map > OS and Desktop Applications > Virus

 - The software must be licensed and you must be a subscriber to the software’s update service.

-- If you do not own Anti-Virus software, see available software for students and faculty here: Recommended Antivirus Solutions & Cybersecurity Roadmap
+- If you do not own Anti-Virus software, see available software for students and faculty here: Available Antivirus Software for Personally Owned Devices

 Update Anti-Virus software with the latest definitions.